cissna/course-evaluation-scraper/projectBrief.md

 # Plans
 ## `requests`
 I already have a working file that inputs a search to scrape and outputs the links to the data associated with that search.
 This is the lowest level scraping mechanism, along with the scraping of the links it outputs.
+Function: `get_evaluation_report_links(*attributes)`

 ## Data storage mechanism: